flowtaleai/copier-python-uv/CONTRIBUTING.md

 ├── template/                  # Template files that will be copied ├── tests/                     # Template tests
 ├── copier.yml                 # Copier configuration
-└── ...                        # Other repository files
+├── justfile                   # Task runner for the outer project └── ...                        # Other repository files
 ```